Services to Citizens

 Every year, by March 31, the Town of Sutton submits its report on drinking water quality for the period from January 1 to December 31 of the previous year.

-In 2020, our water again meets all the Minister of the Environment and the Fight against Climate Change’s requirements governing drinking water quality.
+As confirmed by its reports, the Town ensures that it meets all ministère de l’Environnement et de la Lutte contre les changements climatiques (MELCC)’s requirements governing drinking water quality.
 See below for the data on the drinking water distribution systems for the mountain and town sectors, as well as the well of the gushing spring on the road 215.

 Spring on Highway 215